What Is Tinnitus?

 Tinnitus may disappear completely if an underlying problem has been successfully treated, but in cases of chronic tinnitus, where there is no underlying causal factor, a variety of herbal and home remedies are often recommended which may help to provide relief from the symptoms.
 For these people, tinnitus causes a considerable amount of distress and can interfere with the ability to carry out daily activities.

-It is always advisable to check with your GP what drugs or remedies are available to combat tinnitus.
-Certain drugs may help to alleviate the symptoms whilst others actually exacerbate the symptoms of tinnitus.
+It is always advisable to check with your GP what drugs or remedies are available for tinnitus treatment.
+Can tinnitus be cured?
+No, there are certain medications such as those for anxiety that may help to alleviate the symptoms whilst others actually exacerbate the symptoms of tinnitus.

 Masking is a technique that has proven to have some success in the treatment of tinnitus.
 As the name suggests, masking is used to reduce or mask unwanted noise.
 It is a non-invasive option involving the use of hearing aid type device which produces a neutral white sound.
 A neutral white sound is a sound frequency or a signal which one hears as a gentle hiss.
 Masking devices are not suitable for everyone and you should consult a specialist before embarking on this treatment.